-- 42. A main goal of the Office is to meet the demand for its intervention in accordance with the Rome Statute with the required quality, effectiveness and efficiency. - 43.
+- 43. A main goal of the Office is to meet the demand for its intervention in accordance with the Rome Statute with the required quality, effectiveness and efficiency. - 44.
 The Office has experienced a much appreciated increase of resources in 2014 and 2015.
-This has allowed the Office to show what it can achieve with additional resources in combination with the other changes that were made to the Office's strategy. - 44.
+This has enabled the Office to demonstrate what it can achieve with needed resources, in combination with the other changes that were made to the Office's strategy. - 45.
 Notwithstanding these resource increases, the Office still faces a gap between needs and means.
 The Office rightly prioritises quality over quantity of work.
-However, faced with resource constraints, the Office has had to make difficult decisions by not starting certain investigations or placing others on hold.
-This has damaged the Office's ability to respond to evolving situations (e.g. Libya, Darfur, Mali), and impacted negatively in terms of perception (e.g. delay in investigating both sides in Côte d'Ivoire). - 45.
-To achieve a situation where quantity as well as quality of work can be sufficiently guaranteed, as part of its new Strategic Plan (2016-2018), the Prosecutor has developed a forecast of the Office's resource requirements to better align the Office's expected demands with the required resources (see also strategic goal 5). - 46.
-This commitment accords with the expectation of the States Parties and the CBF that the Office "properly cost[s] the new [strategic] plan based on the best available knowledge and experience (e.g. results of Activity Based Costing, work load indicators)."
+However, faced with resource constraints, it has had to make difficult decisions by not starting certain investigations or placing others on hold.
+This has damaged the Office's ability to respond to evolving situations (e.g. Libya, Darfur, Mali), and impacted negatively in terms of perception (e.g. delay in investigating both sides in Côte d'Ivoire). - 46.
+To achieve a situation where quantity as well as quality of work can be sufficiently guaranteed, as part of its new Strategic Plan (2016 2018), the Prosecutor has developed a forecast of the Office's resource requirements to better align the Office's expected demands with the required resources (see strategic goal 5). - 47.
+This commitment accords with the expectation of the States Parties and the CBF that the Office "properly cost[s] the new [strategic] plan based on the best available knowledge and experience (e.g. results of Activity Based Costing, workload indicators)."12 - 48.
+Within the confines of available resources, the Office will continue to respond to the need for its intervention in accordance with the Rome Statute, making every effort to ensure quality.
+As the

-&lt;sup>8 See Supra, note 3.
+12 See Supra, note 3.

-47. Within the confines of available resources, the Office will continue to respond to the need for its intervention in accordance with the Rome Statute, making every effort to ensure quality.
-As the Office builds up towards its proposed basic size, priority will be given to building strong cases over pursuing all plausible cases.
+Office builds up towards its proposed basic size, priority will be given to building strong cases over pursuing all required cases.
 This necessary prioritisation will be reflected in its annual budget assumptions.